j-mathes/lmadmin-debug-log-reader/README.md

 ## 🔧 Features

-- Extracts license checkouts (`OUT`) and check-ins (`IN`) from `lmadmin` debug logs
+- Parses `OUT:` and `IN:` entries from `lmadmin` debug logs
-- Aggregates usage data by feature and timestamp
+- Tracks license checkouts and returns by feature
-- Outputs a CSV summary showing:
+- Outputs a **text file** summarizing:
   - Feature name
-  - Number of licenses checked out
-  - Number of licenses returned
+  - Number of checkouts and returns
   - Timestamps of activity

 ---